This A Toast to the People film features Hollie McNish and Wana Udobang in an electric performance.

 A Toast to the People brings together two spoken word artists, each performing their own set of performance poetry that includes a specially commissioned piece inspired by Gil Scott-Heron and Brian Jackson’s ‘A Toast to the People’.
 Following their sets, the two artists take part in an exclusive discussion about their work and the pervading issues and themes of today.

-This is a digital performance that will be available to watch online from 11 November 2021 at 7pm to 10 December 2021 at 11pm.
+This digital performance is available to watch online until 10 December 2021 at 11pm.
 Please book a free ticket to watch this performance at home.

 In partnership with Edinburgh International Book Festival